shaxbee/envy/README.md

 # envy

-Fork of [jamiealquiza/envy](https://github.com/jamiealquiza/envy) without Cobra support.
+Hard fork of [jamiealquiza/envy](https://github.com/jamiealquiza/envy) limited to [flag](https://godoc.org/flag) standard package.

 Automatically exposes environment variables for all of your flags.

 Envy takes a namespace prefix that will be used for environment variable lookups.
-Each flag registered in your app will be prefixed, uppercased, and hyphens exchanged for underscores; if a matching environment variable is found, it will set the respective flag value as long as the value is not otherwise explicitly set (see usage for precedence).
+Each flag registered in your app will converted to SCREAMING_SNAKE_CASE; if a matching environment variable is found, it will set the respective flag value as long as the value is not otherwise explicitly set (see usage for precedence).

 ### Example: flag